-On November 14, 2014, the Company entered into a Securities Purchase Agreement with 18 individuals who collectively have subscribed to purchase a total of 200,000 shares of Preferred Stock from the Company for a total purchase price of \$2,000,000.
-The purchase price is being held in escrow pending a closing of the transactions set forth in the Agreement.
-The net proceeds to the Company from the offering will be approximately \$2,000,000, with approximately \$1,000,000 to be used as working capital and the remaining \$1,000,000 for marketing, acquisitions, expansion and to further the operations of the Company.
+On January 8, 2015, the Company completed a Securities offering with 18 individuals who collectively have purchased a total of 200,000 shares of Preferred Stock from the Company for a total purchase price of \$2,000,000.
+The Company netted approximately \$1,960,000, with approximately \$1,000,000 to be used as working capital and the remaining \$1,000,000 for marketing, acquisitions, expansion and to further the operations of the Company.
 The Preferred Stock was designated by the Company on December 15, 2014 through the filing of a Certificate of Designation of Series A Convertible Preferred Stock with the Illinois Secretary of State.
 Each share of Preferred Stock is initially convertible, at the election of the holder, into 50 shares of the Company's Common Stock.
 The foregoing conversion ratio is subject to standard adjustment mechanisms, as set forth in the Designation.
-The Company completed this transaction on January 8, 2015.